gamemanual0/gm0/source/docs/know-your-lingo.rst

 Linear Extension/Slide
    Mechanism responsible for extending parts beyond the starting configuration of the robot in a linear fashion.
+Arm
+   Mechanism responsible for extending the reach of the robot through rotational motion or multi-axis movement.
 REV Expansion Hub
    Hardware controller for the robot, connected to :term:`Robot Controller` phone.